Hand Burns: Treatment & Remedies

-What are symptoms of burns to the hand?
+What are the symptoms of Burns of the Hand?

 How can Dr. Knight help you with burns to the hand?

-While minor burns to the hand can be an inconvenience, more sever burns can be debilitating and painful, and should be treated as soon and as thoroughly as possible, to avoid further complications.
-Dr. Knight has treated many burns in the course of his practice, and will work with you to develop the most comprehensive course of treatment to bring your hand back to proper function.
+While minor burns to the hand can be an inconvenience, more severe burns can be debilitating and painful, and should be treated as soon and as thoroughly as possible, to avoid further complications.
+Dr. Knight has treated many burns in the course of his practice and will work with you to develop the most comprehensive course of treatment to bring your hand back to proper function.

 HandAndWristInstitute.com does not offer medical advice.
 The information presented here is offered for informational purposes only.
 Read Disclaimer